-Anyone can report any instances of sexual harassment and sexual violence --as well as other crimes or violations of the Student Code of Conduct-- to the Student Life Office in the Fowler Center, or at (405) 692-3242.
+Anyone can report any instances of sexual harassment and sexual violence --as well as other crimes or violations of the Student Code of Conduct-- to the MACU Police Department, in person or via the Safezone app or to the Student Life Office in the Fowler Center, or at (405) 692-3242.
+Students or staff may submit a Record of Concern by clicking on this link: Record of Concern.
+They can also find the link on the MACU Portal.